-When a couple faces divorce and one party or both parties are in the military, the matter can be more complicated.
-Military members must address the same issues as civilians when divorcing.
-The difference lies in the rules that govern a military divorce over a regular couple.
+When a couple faces divorce and one or both parties are in the military, it often complicates the case.
+Military members must address the same issues as civilians when divorcing, however, different rules govern military divorces over civilian divorces.
 Because military personnel are often away serving our country, the federal government must provide considerations and augmentations of the laws that govern them at home.
 It is understandable that the laws cannot fully apply to servicemembers as they do civilians because of their jobs.
-Our firm is honored to serve the needs of military members and their families.
+Our military divorce lawyer is honored to serve the needs of military members and their families.
 If you are a servicemember or the spouse of one, contact Peter V. Mandi & Associates, Inc. for a consultation to discuss your legal matter.

 Residency requirement and the military

 When a civilian couple gets a divorce in New York, they must satisfy the residency requirement that establishes jurisdiction over the case.
-When one party is on active duty or continuously moving from station to station in and out of the country, satisfying the residency requirement is almost impossible.
+When one party is on active duty or continuously moving from station to station, satisfying the residency requirement is almost impossible.
 The federal government and the state of New York allow leniency on this issue.
 Either spouse may file for divorce where the military member claims legal residence, the military personnel is stationed, or the couple has legal residence.